devanflores/nextjsworkshop/README.md

 ### Making your first Next.js page

-Let’s try out that component we were using above:
+Let’s try replacing index.js with that component we were using above:

 ```js
 const Article = ({ title, author, preview }) => (